mihirkk23/nfl_predictor/README.md

 ### Insight 1: Offense vs. Defense (Week 12)
 When we transitioned from V1 (PPG) to V2 (Offensive EPA only), accuracy actually **dropped**.
-* **The Finding:** V2 became a "Glass Cannon."
-It would predict massive scores for good offenses, failing to realize they were playing elite defenses.
+* **The Finding:** V2 unsurprisingly predicted massive scores for good offenses, failing to realize they were playing elite defenses.
 * **The Lesson:** "Smart" stats (EPA) are useless without context.
 This necessitated the build of V3.

 ![Sensitivity Analysis V1 vs V2](sensitivity_analysis_v1_vs_v2.png)